Quick links for alcohol and schizophrenia

 Withdrawing from alcohol can be a dangerous and life-threatening experience for people and adding schizophrenia as a co-occurring condition only makes it more difficult.

 A common withdrawal symptom from alcohol is Delirium Tremens (DT’s) which causes delusional thinking and hallucinations.

 These symptoms in someone who is already battling schizophrenia can cause them to become a danger to themselves or others.

 A stay at a residential treatment facility is the best way for someone with schizophrenia and alcohol use disorder to overcome their addiction and get their symptoms under control.

 In a residential facility, the patient will have 24-hour access to medical professionals and get the support and medication they need as they go through the withdrawal symptoms.
 They can also get the medication needed to control their schizophrenic tendencies.

-After the residential treatment has been completed, continued medication and therapy is recommended to prevent a relapse.
-Cognitive behavioural therapy (CBT) and psychotherapy are useful in changing the way you approach certain situations and have proven to be beneficial in treating schizophrenia (6)
+Cognitive Behavioural Therapy (CBT) and psychotherapy are useful in changing the way you approach certain situations and have proven to be beneficial in treating schizophrenia.